Blue Devils vs. Volunteers: Second Round Betting Trends, Record ATS, Home/Road Splits

 - The Volunteers have not lost in three games this year when given odds of +145 or worse on the moneyline.

-- The moneyline set for this matchup implies Tennessee has a 40.8% chance of coming away with a victory in the contest.
+- Oddsmakers have implied with the moneyline set for this matchup that Tennessee has a 40.8% chance of pulling out a win.

 Duke vs. Tennessee Over/Under Stats